Kwangkee/FL/FL@Medical.md

 ***
 ## Jingtong Hu
 - Jingtong Hu, https://scholar.google.com/citations?hl=en&user=OcWo8CYAAAAJ&view_op=list_works&sortby=pubdate

 - Federated Learning Framework Aims to Improve Fairness in AI Screening Tools, https://healthitanalytics.com/news/federated-learning-framework-aims-to-improve-fairness-in-ai-screening-tools
 >-	October 27, 2022 - A research team from the University of Pittsburgh (Pitt) Swanson School of Engineering has been awarded a $1.7 million National Institutes of Health grant to develop a federated learning (FL)-based approach to achieve fairness in artificial intelligence (AI)-assisted medical screening tools.
 - https://news.engineering.pitt.edu/engineering-more-race-inclusive-ai-in-medicine/
->-	Unlike existing frameworks, this framework would rely on unsupervised learning with data coming from a variety of smartphone models and other devices, allowing more people to participate in the study.
+>-	Unlike existing frameworks, this framework would rely on **unsupervised learning with data coming from a variety of smartphone models and other devices**, allowing more people to participate in the study.
 The framework would also have to consider the fairness of different machine learning models.
 The team will develop a machine learning framework that will automatically search existing learning models and use the best architectures for datasets with diverse data.
-Achieve Fairness in AI-Assisted Mobile Healthcare Apps through Unsupervised Federated Learning, https://www.nibib.nih.gov/node/136866
+- Achieve Fairness in AI-Assisted **Mobile Healthcare Apps through Unsupervised Federated Learning**, https://www.nibib.nih.gov/node/136866

 - Achieving Fairness in Dermatological Disease Diagnosis through Automatic Weight Adjusting Federated Learning and Personalization, https://scholar.google.com/citations?view_op=view_citation&hl=en&user=OcWo8CYAAAAJ&sortby=pubdate&citation_for_view=OcWo8CYAAAAJ:bz8QjSJIRt4C